JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 ### To an existing project

-This section walks you through the steps to add Compose hot reload to an existing multiplatform project.
+This section walks you through the steps to add Compose Hot Reload to an existing multiplatform project.
 The steps refer to the project from the [Create an app with shared logic and UI](compose-multiplatform-create-first-app.md) tutorial as a reference.

 1. In your project, update the version catalog.
 In `gradle/libs.versions.toml`, add the following code: